orbardugo/Recipes-Book/README.md

 # About the project:

 Recipes-Book is a course project of an Angular 6, learned by Maximilian Schwarzmüller in Udemy.
-It is just an exercise and should be a recipe-book web application.
+It is a recipe-book web application.
 It contains implementations of the most common features of Angular 6.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+You can see the project at: http://ng-recipe-book-deployment-or.s3-website.eu-west-2.amazonaws.com/

 ## Code scaffolding